eiji03aero/memoria/TASKS.md

 # Tasks
 ## WIP
-- [ ] implement testing
-    - consider how we do it
-    - refactor codings
-    - refactor struct namings
-    - refactor scopebyfindoption to be Scope method based
-    - refactor find methods
-        - try to DRY it up little
-- [ ] remove react-spectrum utility components
-    - do not use it
-    - replace the tokens stuff as well
 - [ ] refine the definition of service and usecase and dao
     - create documents
         - definition